yourlastnamesoundslikeatypeofpasta/login-bot-test/README.md

 ## About The Project
 An **alpha, proof of concept**, Slack Bot.
 This alpha version uses Python's built in [HTTPServer](https://docs.python.org/3/library/http.server.html) for local development.
-When a majority of this proof of concept is complete, a production version will be written using a proper framework, either Flask, or Django.
+When a majority of this proof of concept is complete, a test driven, asynchronous, production version will be written using a proper framework, either Flask or Django.

 ### Built With
 * Python 3.9.7